Equality in food provision matters more than ever. Why? Because poverty destroys food choices, and in doing so it erodes life chances.

 In Summer 2019 we had the enormous good fortune to be invited to lunch at The Sportsman at Seasalter.
 It was a curious accident of fate, it was meant to happen and to reconnect us with dear friends, renew old acquaintances, and it took place a few days after my beloved’s birthday, taking celebration toContinue reading “The Sportsman at Seasalter”

 This dish is a favourite, and one I must have at least once or twice in June.
-It’s never quite the same when you have it in… Read more “Aromatic, warming, Lamb Curry”
+It’s never quite the same when you have it in a restaurant.
+For the best warming and aromatic flavour experience, you really ought to try making this Lamb Curry with whole spices yourself.
+Sheep farming has long beenContinue reading “Aromatic, warming, Lamb Curry”

 Really?!
 Yes.
 Look at it this way.
 Humankind has been throwing things into rivers for thousands of years – rubbish, talismans or coins, items which accidentally fall in or which are dramatically dumped, and we all know about the ubiquitous shopping trolleys right?
 River beds are a microcosm of human history and chart the developmentContinue reading “The History of a City is Rubbish”

 I love London.
 It’s verticality is either a thing of beauty, or a curse.
 There are many views, some of which I visit in this photo essay.